 If possible, work with an experienced architect to design and plan the project.
 They will be able to guide you through the process and ensure that you’re satisfying building codes and ADA requirements.
 When choosing an architect or contractor be sure to ask the following questions:

 The architect or contractor you’re working with can help you estimate the cost of your project.
-However, when it comes to estimating construction cost, a completely accurate and final estimate may not be able to be completed until the final plans for the project are submitted to the city/municipality for approval.
+However, when it comes to estimating construction costs, a completely accurate and final estimate may not be able to be completed until the final plans for the project are submitted to the city/municipality for approval.

 The construction of your project should be evaluated regularly.
 Ask to receive weekly reports to make sure milestones are being met and everything is aligned with the original project schedule.
 Reports should include inspection results, pictures of project progress, and any schedule updates or notifications of potential delays.